Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 Magic page features
 ===================

-When mapping the magic page using the KVM hypercall KVM_HC_PPC_MAP_MAGIC_PAGE, a second return value is passed to the guest.
-This second return value contains a bitmap of available features inside the magic page.
+When mapping the woke magic page using the woke KVM hypercall KVM_HC_PPC_MAP_MAGIC_PAGE, a second return value is passed to the woke guest.
+This second return value contains a bitmap of available features inside the woke magic page.

-The following enhancements to the magic page are currently available:
+The following enhancements to the woke magic page are currently available:

   ============================  =======================================
-  KVM_MAGIC_FEAT_SR		Maps SR registers r/w in the magic page KVM_MAGIC_FEAT_MAS0_TO_SPRG7	Maps MASn, ESR, PIR and high SPRGs
+  KVM_MAGIC_FEAT_SR		Maps SR registers r/w in the woke magic page KVM_MAGIC_FEAT_MAS0_TO_SPRG7	Maps MASn, ESR, PIR and high SPRGs
   ============================  =======================================

-For enhanced features in the magic page, please check for the existence of the feature before using them!
+For enhanced features in the woke magic page, please check for the woke existence of the feature before using them!

 Magic page flags
 ================

-In addition to features that indicate whether a host is capable of a particular feature we also have a channel for a guest to tell the host whether it's capable of something.
+In addition to features that indicate whether a host is capable of a particular feature we also have a channel for a guest to tell the woke host whether it's capable of something.
 This is what we call "flags".

-Flags are passed to the host in the low 12 bits of the Effective Address.
+Flags are passed to the woke host in the woke low 12 bits of the woke Effective Address.

 The following flags are currently available for a guest to expose: